 14. Transform Your Posture (& Confidence!)

 What is good posture?

 - body weight evenly distributed on both feet (Harvard health source)

 Core and flexibility exercises can improve posture.
-The benefits of improved posture include reduced low back pain, fewer headaches, and improved digestion and lung capacity.
-A bonus is that you will look taller and slimmer!
+Improved posture reduces low back pain and headaches, and improves digestion and lung capacity.
+Plus, you will look taller and slimmer!

 15. Say No

 Is there something pressing on your to-do list or calendar that you just aren’t that into?
 Say no!
 It will benefit your health if you protect your schedule and your time.
 And you don’t need to feel bad about it.

 No one can do everything and still do it well.

 Repeat after me: It’s okay to say no. It’s okay to say no. It’s okay to say no!